marianoguerra/efene/docs/quickstart.rst

 :::::::::::::::::::::::::

-we can produce the same result as the last example using other features of the language, guards, switch/case and if statements
+we can produce the same result as the last example using other features of the language, guards, switch/case and if expressions

 guards
 ......